 - Sandy beaches in towns with all amenities

-- Papagayo’s wild ceilings with fine sand and transparent waters
+- The wild beaches of Papagayo with fine sand and clear waters

 - The magnificent beaches of La Graciosa island, far from any construction work